AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-02.md

 ### rules to follow for states

-- The variable which need to updated on screen

-should be kept as state.
+- The variable which need to updated on screen should be keep as state.

 **NOTE:** react have one-way binding.

 But we can achieve two-way binding like concept using events.

-**One-way** means that the binding happens in one direction.
-In this case, changes in the data automatically update the UI, but changes in the UI do not automatically update the data.
-That’s why it is referred to as one-way data binding.
-React achieves one-way data binding by using state and props.
+- **One-way** means that the binding happens in one direction.
+- In this case, changes in the data automatically update the UI.
+- but changes in the UI do not automatically update the data.
+- That’s why it is referred to as one-way data binding.
+- React achieves one-way data binding by using state and props.

 class components don't use hooks concept.